cchoban/docs/docs/packages/helpers.md

 (string) checksumType - Checksum type for software. (sha256, md5)
 (string) checksumType64  - Checksum type for software.
 (64-bit) (sha256, md5)
 (string) silentArgs - Silent args for software.
 It helps software to be installed silently.
-(list) validExitCodes - Exit codes determines if application quit successfully.
+(array) validExitCodes - Exit codes determines if application quit successfully.
-(list) dependencies - Dependencies for software, this will help to install dependencies while installing software.
+(array) dependencies - Dependencies for software, this will help to install dependencies while installing software.
 (boolean) unzip - This will also trigger the same thing.
-(boolean) 64bitonly - Packages with this key can only be installed on 64-bit computers (list) path_env - Paths to be added to PATH environment (dict) environments - Environments to be added
+(boolean) 64bitonly - Packages with this key can only be installed on 64-bit computers (array) path_env - Paths to be added to PATH environment (dict) environments - Environments to be added
 (dict) createShortcut - Shortcuts for software, this will help to run software from command line.
 (boolean) arches - Install software for both arches (x86 and x64) (string) unzipPath - Path to be unzipped files
 (dict) extractFolder - Folder to be extracted inside ZIP file.
 Check 'cURL' package as an example.
+(array) notes - Notes to splash it for user.
 ```